praveennhiremath/learning-library/developer-library/microservices-data-refactoring/calculate-affinity/calculate-affinity.md

 ## Task 3: Alternative to running STS and determine affinities

 Skip Task 1, Task 2 and Run the Task 3 instructions if you don't have the STS/don't want to simulate data.
 We are going to load the data w.r.t medical field.
 The data exists in 2 CSV files.
-	1. NODES.csv - Where we have table names.
+- microservices-data-refactoring/livelabs/resources/NODES.csv - Where we have table names.
-	2. EDGES.csv - Where we have source(TABLE1) and destination(TABLE2) columns with the edge weights(TOTAL_AFFINITY) column.
+- microservices-data-refactoring/livelabs/resources/EDGES.csv - Where we have source(TABLE1) and destination(TABLE2) columns with the edge weights(TOTAL_AFFINITY) column.

 1. Go to the compartment which we have created in the during the setup.
 In our case the compartment name is "dra". click on the "dradb" which also created during the setup.